-Park Tavern (Dallas, TX)
+Park Tavern (Dallas, TX) - CLOSED

 Today my mother-in-law noticed that I hadn't updated my barbecue blog in over a week and was understandably concerned.
 I don't like to disappoint, so I started researching possible dinner options.
 My evening barbecue choices are usually much more limited than around lunchtime, but the nearby Park Tavern seemed worth a try.
 I headed over to see how their ribs measured up to more traditional barbecue joints.

 Park Tavern had a rockin' bar scene and felt much less pretentious and hipster than the usual Dallas spots - only a handful of people were wearing glasses ironically, and I didn't see a single fedora.
 There was great music and a great energy.
 It was a little loud, but I was flying solo tonight so I didn't mind too much.
 The high ceilings gave the interior a really open feel.
 Their large outdoor patio area seemed rather popular, despite the scorching heat and unbearable humidity.
 I opted for the indoor bar instead and took a seat for the TCU/Texas Tech game.